laurelobrien/isma208/Lecture_Notes/Class1_LectureNotes.md

 	you can either draw an ellipse from the middle, or dictate a box within the ellipse is drawn (from the upper left corner)

-noStroke(); - 100x100 ellipse exceeds a 100x100 box because of the stroke and antialiasing, the stroke adds pixels
-	applies to all stroke-applicable shapes that follow such as noStroke();
+noStroke(); - 100x100 ellipse exceeds a 100x100 box because of the stroke and antialiasing, the stroke adds pixels applies to all stroke-applicable shapes that follow such as
+	noStroke();
 	ellipse(75, 25, 12, 12);
 	ellipse(50, 100, 12, 12);
 	ellipse(50, 50, 20, 20);
 	//creates 2 ellipses without strokes

-##comments
+##COMMENTS
-helps 3rd party understand your code that isn’t privy to your planning and thinking process helps you get back into code you wrote a long time ago and don’t remember the purpose of certain lines or functions /* multi line comments are good for describing whole programs */
+helps 3rd party understand your code that isn’t privy to your planning and thinking process helps you get back into code you wrote a long time ago and don’t remember the purpose of certain lines or functions
+	/* multi line comments are good for describing whole programs */
 	// single line comments are good for quick annotations readability is important for yourself and peers who may work on it (or grade it ;)) comment before many lines to describe the whole function comment after a line to annotate a single line that may need explanation/clarifying